|

 This shift toward licensing would significantly impact felt novelty makers.
 In the past, representatives from each team (or the team's concessionaire) and manufacturer would get together and negotiate a deal to buy a large volume of pennants each year at a nice wholesale price.
 In practice, this meant each team/concessionaire was free to contract with local manufacturers for their pennant needs.
 This business climate supported dozens of felt novelty makers doing business all over the country through the 1950s.
 The result was more diversity in pennant design throughout each sport.

-By the 1960s, that would all change.
+| Above: By the end of the decade, all four pro sports leagues required licenses to make novelty items, including felt pennants.
+As part of these licensing agreements, pennant makers were required to place the league's logo on each pennant, signifying that the item was officially licensed merchandise. | By the 1960s, that would all change.
 Leagues--not individual teams--led these negotiations with felt novelty makers.
 Now, if a maker wanted to produce a New York Yankee pennant, they had to agree to produce pennants for all the other teams, too.
 Even the smaller market teams.
 Of course, the cost of this license to make these items was exorbitantly high.
-And only a handful of manufacturers had the capability of producing such a high volume of pennants every year.
+And only a handful of manufacturers had the capability of producing such a high volume of pennants every year. |

 Other pennant makers were not so fortunate.
 Keezer Mfg.
 Co. of Plaistow, NH and Chicago Pennant Co. each closed their doors for good in the 1980s.